 The Real Cost of Ordering Gaps

-The direct cost is lost sales.
+Lost sales are the obvious hit.
 Stores can't sell what they don't have.
 But the secondary effects are worse:

 How to Spot DC Ordering Gaps in Your Data